 |>18 and ≤ 24||$66||$132|

 |>24 and ≤ 30||$82||$165|

 For the first renewal of the NCSP credential for all new NCSPs obtaining the credential after January 1, 2016, there should be evidence of having successfully completed a minimum of 1 academic year of professional support from a mentor or supervisor.
 For professional practice within a school setting, supervision or mentoring shall be provided by a credentialed school psychologist with a minimum of three years of experience.
 For any portion of the experience that is accumulated in a nonschool setting, supervision or mentoring shall be provided by a psychologist appropriately credentialed for practice in that setting.
 Supervision and/or mentoring conducted either individually or within a group for a minimum average of 1 hour per week is recommended.
 This does not apply to any individuals who applied for the NCSP on or prior to December 31, 2015.
 Additionally, this requirement must be met for the first renewal cycle only.
 See NCSP FAQs for more details.

-Those seeking to participate in professional support relationships may benefit from reviewing Guidance for Postgraduate Mentorship and Professional Support, which offers suggestions for establishing effective professional mentorships.
+Those seeking to participate in professional support relationships may benefit from participating in NASP's Find-A-Mentor program and reviewing Guidance for Postgraduate Mentorship and Professional Support, which offers suggestions for establishing effective professional mentorships.
 All school psychologists are encouraged to participate in professional mentoring, regardless of career stage or professional credentials.
 None of the guidance provided in this document should be construed as requirements toward the renewal of the NCSP.

 Renew Your NCSP